Beginner’s Mind

 like lint to the familiar.

-As it often happens, I get the urge to change gears way before my mind kicks in.
+As often happens, I get the urge to change gears before my mind kicks in.
 Have you had this experience?
 Something may feel off-key, but you cannot fully explain it.
-Your body knows it, your mood is changing, and your thoughts begin to go in all kinds of directions.
+Your body knows it, your mood changes, and your thoughts go in various directions.
 Something new is forming way ahead, but you can’t put it into words.
 You know you need to pause and look at what you are doing with a discerning eye.

 Beginner’s mind, a term in Buddhism, describes a mind that remains curious, open to possibilities, and free from expectations.